AnelCC/Organization/README.md

 Project name: **OrganizationList**

 ### Android
+This is a mobile app using Auth Github Auth api.
 Develop in android over Clean Architecture, MVVM, Kotlin, etc.
+This use XML views

 ### Instruction